Nuvuk site: Nuvuk Archaeological Project

-Another feature is a whaling captain’s work area likely from the 1870s or 80s, based on the combination of Euroamerican and traditional whaling gear.
+Another feature is a whaling captain's work area likely from the 1870s or 80s, based on the combination of Euroamerican and traditional whaling gear.
 It was first exposed during geomorphological work on the erosion face in 2006 and was completely eroded within two years, before which only portions had been excavated.
-It is the only such feature on the North Slope to have been extensively excavated.
+It is the only such feature on the Alaska North Slope to have been extensively excavated.